damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 one would need to either pay for it or figure out how to do it with one of the available [Certificate Authorities][certificateauthority].

-Enter Let's Encrypt:

->    Let’s Encrypt is a new Certificate Authority:
->    It’s free, automated, and open.
+Enter [Let's Encrypt][letsencrypt], a free, automated, and open Certificate Authority.
->    Get Started (Public Beta)

 Since [December 2015][publicbeta] anyone can get a free certificate from this new Certificate Authority from the comfort of their terminal.